First Chance - Book cover

 It was also an escape from my shitty existence of a life.
 Although, if I had known years later that I would be where I am now, life would have been so much easier.

-I have reached every career milestone I set for myself, for the band.
-Nowadays, it seems as if I’m waiting to find that one fucking kid, the same kid I once was, with nothing to lose.
+I’ve hit every career goal I set for myself, for the band.
+Nowadays, it feels like I’m waiting to find that one fucking kid, the same kid I once was, with nothing to lose.

-Returning to my stalkerish peeping, I spot a girl in the far back row, but she’s too far away to make out everything.
+Returning to my sneaky peeping, I spot a girl in the far back row, but she’s too far away to make out everything.

-I can see she’s just sitting there with an air of righteousness, her nose upturned in the air.
+I can see she’s just sitting there with an air of superiority, her nose upturned in the air.
 She clearly doesn’t want to be here.
-I laugh aloud.
+I laugh out loud.

 It’s not common for people like her to be at a concert of ours because usually, you have to pay for a ticket, and why would you pay for a ticket to a concert of a band you don’t even like?